Structure of the Shoulder

 Your doctor orders x-rays, ultrasound or MRIs to determine the problem.
 Non-surgical treatments consist of non-steroidal anti-inflammatory drugs (like ibuprofen or Celebrix), steroid injections, and physical therapy with specific stretching and range of motion.

 If medication and physical therapy fails after a protracted time, your physician may discuss surgery.
-Tears of the rotator cuff tendons transpire from repetitive or sudden injury.

 The supraspinatus tendon suffers the most from overuse and trauma out of the four tendons.